thoth-station/adviser/docs/source/deployment.rst

 In some cases, Thoth is recommending a software stack for application deployments.
-Development dependencies are usually not installed in such cases (if so, you should rething how the application is structured).
+Development dependencies are usually not installed in such cases (if so, you should re-think how the application is structured).
 By `eliminating development dependencies <https://thoth-station.ninja/j/no_dev.html>`__ the dependency graph explored on Thoth's side can be smaller which can narrow down the exploration to dependencies that go to the deployment.
 Naturally, this can